The story of Margaret and Alexander Brown

 Mrs Margaret Clarkson Craig Brown.

 Undated.
 This is a scan of a photocopy.
-Whereabouts of original photo unknown.
+Original photo held by descendants.

 The daughters of Alexander and Margaret Brown.